-There are two types of persons whose safety needs to be considered, users (or operators) and service persons.
+There are two types of persons whose safety needs to be considered, USERS (or OPERATORS) and SERVICE PERSONS.

 USER is the term applied to all persons other than SERVICE PERSONS.
 Requirements for protection should assume that USERS are not trained to identify hazards, but will not intentionally create a hazardous situation.
 Consequently, the requirements will provide protection for cleaners and casual visitors as well as the assigned USERS.
-In general, USERS should not have access to hazardous parts, and to this end, such parts should only be in SERVICE ACCESS AREAS OF in equipment located in RESTRICTED ACCESS LOCATIONS.
+In general, USERS should not have access to hazardous parts, and to this end, such parts should only be in SERVICE ACCESS AREAS or in equipment located in RESTRICTED ACCESS LOCATIONS.

-When users are admitted to restricted access locations they shall be suitably instructed.
+When USERS are admitted to RESTRICTED ACCESS LOCATIONS they shall be suitably instructed.

-SERVICE PERSONS are expected to use their training and skill to avoid possible injury to themselves and others due to obvious hazards which exist in SERVICE ACCESS AREAS of the equipment or on equipment located in RESTRICTED ACCESS LOCATIONS.
-However, SERVICE PERSONS should be protected against unexpected hazards.
+SERVICE PERSONS are expected to use their training and skill to avoid possible injury to themselves and others due to obvious hazards that exist in SERVICE ACCESS AREAS of the equipment or on equipment located in RESTRICTED ACCESS LOCATIONS.
+However, SERVICE

+PERSONS should be protected against unexpected hazards.
 This can be done by, for example, locating parts that need to be accessible for servicing away from electrical and mechanical hazards, providing shields to avoid accidental contact with hazardous parts, and providing labels or instructions to warn personnel about any residual risk.